kollective-networks/kltv.kombine/readme.md

 KValue myvar = "value";
 myvar.Export("VAR");
 ```
-The content of "myvar", that is "value" will be available for:
+The content of "myvar", that is "value" will be available for:<br>
--Child scripts if they use the Import method.
+- Child scripts if they use the Import method.<br>
--Child processes launched by Exec or Tool if they take that environment variable called "VAR".
+- Child processes launched by Exec or Tool if they take that environment variable called "VAR".<br>

 It is posible then to setup environment variables for all the running child proceses.